Demi Rose Flaunts Major Curves In Barely-There Bikini & Skimpy Shorts

 As many fans of the 23-year-old model already know, Demi has taken a liking to the tourist life.
 The Instagram sensation often uses social media to document her enviable trips abroad, treating her online followers to a bounty of sun-drenched bikini snaps whenever she gets the chance to travel.
 This weekend was no exception.
 Earlier today, Demi took to her Instagram page to drop yet another sizzling bikini snap, sending pulses racing and hearts aflutter.

-The English beauty is currently enjoying a lavish vacation in Israel — and she wants to keep her fans apprised of her fun adventures in the sun.
+The English beauty is currently enjoying a lavish vacation in Israel, and she wants to keep her fans apprised of her fun adventures in the sun.
 After sharing a sweltering photo from her hotel room in Tel Aviv earlier this week, as reported by The Inquisitr at the time, Demi posed for a very revealing photo while out exploring the Asian country.

 The buxom hottie went sight-seeing near the Dead Sea and made sure to celebrate her wonderful day out with a very enticing photo captured near the border between Israel and Jordan.
 As she worked on her tan under the hot sun, Demi took the time to pose for a very alluring bikini snap, one that showcased her perfect decolletage and incredibly toned legs.